 Yu Yevon, the guy behind everything, gave up his humanity to give his doomed people a chance to live on in dreams and to protect that dream.
 By the time the game takes place, he's lost sentience and acts on little more than programmed instinct.
 It's likely he'd be horrified by what he's become.

-Eviler than Thou: You might think you're on a quest to defeat the ancient force of destruction known as Sin, but by the end of the game, you'd almost think the real Big Bad was Seymour.
+Eviler Than Thou: You might think you're on a quest to defeat the ancient force of destruction known as Sin, but by the end of the game, you'd almost think the real Big Bad was Seymour.
 It doesn't help that your final battle with him ensues as you enter Sin.

-At least one reviewer has commented on there being no shortage of alcohol in Japan, as they don't share the west's taboos surrounding it.
+At least one reviewer has commented on there being no shortage of alcoholism in Japan.
 Couple that with Jecht's parenting style, and Tidus' lousy home life is reflective of rigid Japanese dads.